bradchristie/taminations-flutter/assets/c3a/single_concept.md

 ## Single Turn and Deal

-From a Couple or Mini-Wave: In one smooth motion, Partner Half Tag, and turn another quarter in the same direction as when starting the Partner Half Tag.
+From a Couple or Mini-Wave:
+In one smooth motion, Partner Half Tag, and turn another quarter in the same direction as when starting the Partner Half Tag.
 This call cannot be fractionalized.

-Comment: “Partner Half Tag” is equivalent to Quarter In and Touch.
+Comment: "Partner Half Tag" is equivalent to Quarter In and Touch.
 This choice of wording emphasizes the relationship to Turn and Deal.

 >
 > ![alt](single-12.png)